The nude and the Naked

 The preponderance of Neuerotica’s design and structure, however, comes from photographs, traditional art, or digital art (AI art doesn’t lend much of itself to the level of customization I require).
 I always make an effort to credit every artist whose work I use for either web or social media content.
 Admittedly, I do make mistakes, so if you see one of your images here or in our memes that I haven’t credited, please reach out to me, and I will do my best to rectify the oversight.

-It has been one hell of a journey; I’ve never written this much in my life.
+This has been one hell of a journey; I’ve never written this much in my life, nor spent as much time as I have rebuilding a website.
 Repeatedly tearing down and rebuilding the site for nearly two years was enough.
 The reason I decided to do this thesis-long introduction is that I wanted everyone to know that a lot of thought (and work) went into creating Neuerotica.
 There was extensive research, planning, design, and construction that went into its creation.
 If you read it all and made it this far, you’re fucking nuts, but I appreciate you all just the same.

 photo render by BoliviaInteligente